maryi/CSCW-Project/ActivityLog.md

 * Make a review of app design
 * Review progress on project proposal
 * Define next steps for project presentation

+**Next meeting:** Oct.
+26th 4:30 place: Virtual

+Agenda:

+* Review Peggy's feedback on the proposal
+* Integration of personal log into one file, responsable?
+* Creation of issues per comment on proposal, responsable?
+* Progress: each team member should say what they did last week
+* Plan for this week.